 Since video games often involve a high-pace, a proper gaming monitor should have a higher refresh rate than a standard monitor that you'd use for web browsing, office or school work.

 At this price-point, you'll see refresh rates cap at either 60 or 75Hz which is decent.
-However, you'll see the refresh rate rise dramatically as you increase your budget all the way up to 144Hz (quickly becoming the new standard for gaming) or even 240Hz of which more models are starting to pop up on the market.
+However, you'll see the refresh rate rise dramatically as you increase your budget all the way up to 144Hz (as a matter of fact, a 144hz monitor is quickly becoming the new standard for gaming) or even 240Hz of which more models are starting to pop up on the market.

-Keep in mind, a refresh rate correlates with a game's frames per second which relies most on your machine's capabilities.
-For example, if you are playing a game on a lower-end PC that can only achieve 50 fps on medium graphics settings, then a 75Hz refresh rate won't help much (this can lead to screen tearing).
+Keep in mind, a refresh rate correlates with a game's frame rates which relies most on your gaming pc's capabilities.
+For example, if you are playing a game on a lower-end PC that can only achieve 50 frames per second on medium graphics settings, then a 75Hz refresh rate won't help much (this can lead to screen tearing).

 However, if you were to drop the graphics down to low and have your machine run at 80 fps within the same game, then the 75Hz refresh rate will come into play and help be more visually smooth with what is occurring in the game.